ibrahim9989/newui/README.md

-# Communication Company UI - Next.js
+# HASCO Group Website - Next.js

-A modern, responsive website template replicating the design from the provided image.
+A modern, responsive website for HASCO Group, a leading integrated solutions provider in marine, logistics, and development sectors.
 Built with Next.js 14, TypeScript, and Tailwind CSS.

 ## Features